-Network Infrastructure Upgrade at Town Hall

-approaching end of life.
-This request will replace all equipment with Cisco Meraki gear, that will align and...

-The town currently has (1) firewall, (7) switches, and (12) wireless access points at town hall.
-All equipment is 5 years old and

-PC's for new Positions \$22,500

-PC's for new hires are proposed in the 2025 budget process and projected through 2029.
-Seasonal/hourly employees don't have pc assignment.
+Network Infrastructure Upgrade at Town Hall \$25,000 The town currently has (1) firewall, (7) switches, and (12) wireless access points at town hall.
+All equipment is 5 years old an approaching end of life.
+This request will replace all equipment with Cisco Meraki gear, that will align and d PC's for new Positions \$22,500 DC's for now bires are proposed in the 2027 budget process and projected through 2020.
+Cospend (bourbus applement do 't have no PC's for new hires are proposed in the 2025 budget process and projected through 2029.
+Seasonal/hourly employees dor assignment. t nave pe \$8,000 assignment. \$8,000 conferencing equipment.

-Server Room Upgrade at Town Hall

-The town currently has two servers at town hall.
-Both servers are end of life and are 5 years old.
-This request will replace both servers with a single server that will have a five year projected lifespan.
-This server would come from Dell and will...

-Upgrade meeting spaces for video conferencing

-This request is to outfit the (2) upstairs conference rooms at Town Hall and the small conference room at 4800 Goodman with video conferencing equipment.
 This would turn these spaces into modern meeting rooms that can fully support hybrid...